1,000+ Opportunities

 removed by RO --> CESRW Meeting Agenda April 13, 2026 (added 01-Apr-2026) April 13, 2026, meeting notice of agenda items and attachments for the Classified Employee Staffing Ratio Workgroup (CESRW). removed by RO --> 2025 Teacher Credentialing Outside of the U.S. (added 12-Mar-2026) Executive summary of the 2024-25 Teacher Credentialing: Teacher Preparation Outside of the United States and H-1B Work Visas. removed by RO -->

-Based on current listing details, eligibility includes: Eligible entities selected by the California Department of Education to provide professional learning.
+According to the current listing, eligibility includes: Eligible entities selected by the California Department of Education to provide professional learning.
 The current program funds SCOE (Santa Clara County Office of Education) to conduct activities.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.